Valuation criteria before the conservation treatment of an object

 The conservator should understand which function is attributed to the object to apply criteria according to it, not by excess, not by defect.
 As freelance professional it is an exercise I must revise for each project, because even in the same collection (or client) intervention criteria can vary.

 Taking for granted that my point of view at the present moment will scarcely satisfy a majority today; and that we don’t know which will be the values tomorrow… I will try to clear it up myself to justify my interventions, and if I am convinced in an 80% I will take it as a great success (is it now understood why restorers talk always about reversible interventions, that can be undone?).

-I use to say that the easier it is to deduce what is missing, more legitimate it would be that the restorer undertook its inpaint seeking to make it the more unnoticed possible.
-Or also: the less outstanding is the loss (considering here the three concepts mentioned before) more license would have the restorer to “finish” it, more assumable would be the possible error in his/her hypothesis.
+I use to say that the easier it is to deduce what is missing, more legitimate it would be that the conservator undertook its in-paint seeking to make it the more unnoticed possible.
+Or also: the less outstanding is the loss (considering here the three concepts mentioned before) more license would the conservator have to “finish” it, i.e. more assumable the possible error in his/her hypothesis would be.
 And we should add a last aspect, which is size, that does matter!
-Because the bigger is a loss or the more areas it affects, less licit it would be to presume its aspect.
+Because the bigger a loss is, or the more areas it affects, less licit it would be to presume its aspect.